Why Modern Cars Keep Getting Heavier (And Why Lightweighting Matters)

 As the United States accelerates its shift to electric vehicles (EVs), automakers have a heightened incentive to prioritize streamlining their vehicle lineups.
 The correlation between heavier vehicles, necessitating larger and costlier batteries, poses a financial challenge due to the combination of increased weight and reduced efficiency.
 Car manufacturers unable to effectively manage vehicle weight may find it challenging to remain competitive in terms of pricing and driving range.

-Unlike an ICE vehicle where the majority of the mass comes from the BIW in a BEV, the majority of the mass comes from the battery which is used to move the vehicle forward.
-If automakers are not careful this can quickly turn into a spiral, where the battery is enlarged to increase the vehicle range, however, this increased mass makes the vehicle less efficient.
+Unlike an ICE vehicle, where the majority of the mass comes from the BIW in a BEV, the majority of the mass comes from the battery which is used to move the vehicle forward.
+If automakers are not careful, this can quickly turn into a spiral, where the battery is enlarged to increase the vehicle range; however, this increased mass makes the vehicle less efficient.
 As a result, the battery needs to get larger to meet the range targets.
-Which results in the vehicle becoming heavier and less efficient once again.
+This results in the vehicle becoming heavier and less efficient once again.

 Conclusion